flapjack/flapjack.io/DATA_STRUCTURES.md

                             address   => ADDRESS,
                             check     => ENTITY:CHECK,
                             type      => NOTIFICATION_TYPE,
+                            rollup    => ROLLUP_TYPE,
                             state     => STATE,
                             subject   => SUBJECT,
                             body      => BODY, }

 ALERT_ID    - unique identifier for the alert (UUID?)
 DATE        - date string of the form YYYYMMDD
 HOUR        - 2 character string representing the hour, eg '00', '01', ...
 '23'
-*        - this key type is probably overkill
-SUBJECT  - for email alerts, the subject
+*           - this key type is probably overkill SUBJECT     - for email alerts, the subject
 BODY        - for email alerts, the body of the email message. for sms, pagerduty, jabber, the whole message content.
+ROLLUP_TYPE - one of nil, 'problem' or 'recovery'.
+A recovery rollup alert is where the rollup is ending due to
+              the number of alerting events falling below the rollup threshold

 ```